Select 3 treatments from 7 options, from head massage to deluxe pedicure

 The cut of a diamond is one of the most important of the “Cs”.
 It affects how light is directed within the stone to increase (or decrease) the sparkle.
 If the diamond is ideally proportioned and symmetrical, it reflects more light and this increases the value of the stone.

 The Evolym ring is a unique design to Shimansky, and is “my love” spelled backwards.
 Image: Shimansky

 The benchmark cut, the Ideal, is based on the optics of diamond designer and engineer Marcel Tolkowsky, who calculated the perfect angle at which a diamond claims “its most vivid fire and its greatest brilliancy”.
 Shimansky’s internationally patented Brilliant 10 and My Girl cuts are other incredible designs.

 The cut of a diamond brings out its brilliance.
 This is Shimansky’s classic Victoria ring.
 Image: Shimansky

 In terms of Tanzanite, if the cut is too shallow, the shade of violet or blue will be lighter and, therefore, less valuable.
 Generally, the deeper the cut, the more intense the colour and more valuable the stone.
 The shapes that yield the best intensity are the Cushion, Oval and Trillant cuts.

-CHOOSE EITHER NO COLOUR OR RICH COLOUR
+CHOOSE COLOURLESS OR RICH COLOUR